telerik/maui-docs/controls/datepicker/datepicker-formatting.md

 ## Standard Date Format Strings

-The available Standard Date Format Strings, which can be set to the `SpinnerFormat` property, are described in the following table.
+The available Standard Date Format Strings, which can be set to the `SpinnerFormat` and `DisplayStringFormat` properties, are described in the following table.

 | Supported Standard Date Format String | Description |
 | -------- | -------- |